hiroshi-unno/coar/README.md

 # CoAR: Collection of Automated Reasoners

-* RCaml: A refinement type checking and inference tool for OCaml
+* RCaml: A refinement type checking and inference tool for OCaml and HFL
+* EffCaml: A transformation-based verifier for effectful OCaml programs
 * MuVal: A fixpoint logic validity checker based on pfwCSP solving
 * MuCyc: A fixpoint logic validity checker based on cyclic-proof search
 * PCSat: A CHC/pfwnCSP/SyGuS solver based on CEGIS